DonioT/Directory-Reader/README.md

 # DirectoryReader

-Read documents in directory using multithreading Example output:
+Read documents in directory using multithreading  and then insert into local mysql database Example output:

 There were: 88 characters in: test2.txt